8 min read

 Your GHB should have a solid first aid kit.
 By first aid kit, I do not mean something you buy ready made at a retail store.
 I prefer to call this a trauma kit because for me, the term "first aid kit" drums up the visual of a box with 900 band aides in it.
 I highly recommend you build your own trauma kit and know how to use everything in it.
 Our Wilderness First Responder class is a great way to learn how to use the most common medical items.

 Don't skimp on your trauma kit as it is the first line of defense to save your life.
 You don't need a lot of bandaids, which many prefab first aid kits do.
-Your trauma kit should have latex gloves, cpr mask, trauma shears, ace bandage, a few band-aides, gauze, 4x4 sterile gauze pads, medical tape, needle, tweezers, lip balm, medication, cold compress pack, tourniquet.
+Your trauma kit should have latex gloves, CPR mask, trauma shears, ace bandage, a few band-aids, gauze, 4x4 sterile gauze pads, medical tape, needle, tweezers, lip balm, medication, cold compress pack, and tourniquet.
 If you have diabetes or travel with someone that has diabetes then carrying a small tube of cake frosting might be a good idea.

 FOOD AND WATER

-You really aren't going to have time to stop and cook if you are in an urban environment so you should pack food that is ready to eat.
+You aren't going to have time to stop and cook if you are in an urban environment so you should pack food that is ready to eat.
 Hiking meal bars that you can keep in your pack at all times are a good option as they can withstand the elements and have plenty of nutrients to last you for a while.

 You should also have a water bottle and a water purifier.
 I would keep at least a pint of water in your car and an empty metal water bottle for gathering water.